chanpod/pyramid-scheme/README.md

 # The Pyramid

-A satirical idle/clicker game that exposes the mathematical impossibility of pyramid schemes while being genuinely fun to play.
+A satirical idle/strategy game that exposes the mathematical impossibility of pyramid schemes while being genuinely fun to play.

 ## Concept

-**The Pyramid** is a Cookie Clicker-style game where players "recruit" people into a pyramid scheme.
-The twist: the game includes a "Reality Check" counter showing how quickly the required number of recruits exceeds Earth's population - making the inherent unsustainability of these schemes viscerally obvious.
+**The Pyramid** is a strategic game where players climb a pyramid scheme through marketing, investments, and buy-outs.
+The twist: a "Reality Check" counter shows how quickly the required recruits exceeds Earth's population - making the inherent unsustainability viscerally obvious.

 ### Core Theme
-- **Game first, education second** - It should be genuinely fun
+- **Game first, education second** - Genuinely fun gameplay
-- **Corporate satire** - Mocking the absurd tier names, motivational culture, and hollow promises
+- **Corporate satire** - Mocking absurd tier names, motivational culture, and hollow promises
 - **Mathematical reality** - Showing through gameplay how pyramid math is impossible

 ## Tech Stack